phaserjs/phaser/README.md

 ### Updates

 * TypeScript definition updates to help fix for the `noimplicitany` option (thanks @Waog #1088)
+* All of the Pixi geom classes have been removed from the build file as they aren't needed (the Phaser.Geom classes overwrite them), saving some space in the process.

 ### New Features

 * Device will now detect for Kindle and PS Vita (thanks @lucbloom)
+* Device will now detect for Cordova (thanks @videlais #1102)
 * Arcade Physics Body.skipQuadTree is a new boolean that if set to `true` when you collide the Sprite against a Group it will tell Phaser to skip using a QuadTree for that collision.
 This is handy if this Body is especially large.
 * Arcade Physics World.skipQuadTree will disable the use of all QuadTrees in collision methods, which can help performance in tightly packed scenes.